SignPath/documentation/docs/trusted-build-systems/teamcity.md

 After the build step is run, the following parameters will be available to subsequent build steps:

-- `signingRequestId`: The id of the newly created signing request.
+- `signingRequestId`: ID of the created signing request
-- `signingRequestWebUrl`: The url of the signing request in SignPath.
+- `signingRequestWebUrl`: URL of the signing request in SignPath UI
-- `signPathApiUrl`: The base API url of the SignPath API.
+- `signPathApiUrl`: SignPath API base URL
-- `signedArtifactDownloadUrl`: The url of the signed artifact in SignPath.
+- `signedArtifactDownloadUrl`: Download URL of the signed artifact in SignPath

 ## Example